clarkian-teachings/data5k/README.md

 - [`Workbook 2 - Fitting and Overfitting`](https://colab.research.google.com/github/clarkian-teachings/clarkian-python-ml-intro/blob/main/notebooks/Python_Teaching_Workbook_2.ipynb)
 - [`Workbook 3 - Putting the Data in Data Science`](https://colab.research.google.com/github/clarkian-teachings/clarkian-python-ml-intro/blob/main/notebooks/Python_Teaching_Workbook_3.ipynb)

-This repository contains **updated, instructor-checked versions** of the weekly notebooks used in DATA5000, plus links to some of Isin Clark's personal training materisls
+This repository contains **updated, instructor-checked versions** of the weekly notebooks used in DATA5000, plus links to some of Iain Clark's personal training materials.
 These materials are provided solely as supplementary teaching support and do not replace the official materials.

 ---